WE LOVE THIS WORK

 A MODERN APPROACH WITH A PASSION

 Sundial Media Group, based in Orange County, CA serves independent musicians in the jazz, americana and adult contemporary genres.
-Using a strategic approach that follows modern trends and analysis, we build stunning websites, manage social media, recruit, organize and communicate to your fan base, encourage streaming opportunities and promote your live shows.
+Using a strategic approach that follows modern trends and analysis, we build stunning websites, manage social media, set up your digital distribution, recruit, organize and communicate to your fan base, encourage streaming opportunities and promote your live shows.

 We have built our reputation as a one-stop-shop for all of your music marketing, branding, website, social media and radio promotion needs and we are relentless in our approach to handle everything so you can create and perform your music.

 Best of all, we do all of the above for a reasonable monthly fee and we get started with no money up front.
 If you hire us, we'll show you what we can do before we charge you a dime.

 A MUST READ FOR THE MODERN MUSICIAN - CLICK HERE!

 Sundial Media Group is a forward-thinking, design-centric agency that embraces changing technology and consumer trends.
 We are realistic when it comes to music promotion and we understand that we're dealing in genres that exist on the margins.
 Our methodology is built upon research, discovery, trial, error, success, and failure.
 Today, the market is oversaturated and there are countless numbers of "musicians" putting out low-quality product.
 No company can promise a great return when marketing music and it's not always true that the best music rises to the top.
 However, people will always listen to music and musicians will always create it.
 That's where we come in.